eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The standards and schemes used by CABs to fulfil their tasks to certify Wallet Solutions are discussed in [Chapter 7](#7-certification-and-risk-management).

-### 3.12 Supervisory Bodies
+### 3.13 Supervisory Bodies

-For the Regulation, the supervisory bodies are important to review and ensure proper functioning of the Wallet Providers and other relevant actors.
+For the Regulation, the Supervisory Bodies are important to review and ensure proper functioning of the Wallet Providers and other relevant actors.
 Supervisory Bodies will be created and appointed in the Member States.
 The Supervisory Bodies will be notified to the Commission by the Member States.

-### 3.13 Device Manufacturers and Related Subsystems Providers
+### 3.14 Device Manufacturers and Related Subsystems Providers

 In the EUDI Wallet ecosystem, commercial actors such as device manufacturers and related subsystems providers fulfil an important role to enable a Wallet Unit to work smoothly and securely.
 Device manufacturers and related subsystem providers provide a platform on which a Wallet Unit can be built.
 Wallet Providers ensure that their Wallet Units use that platform to ensure usability, security, stability and connectivity.
 The components provided by device manufacturers and providers of related subsystems may include, among others, hardware, operating systems, secure cryptographic hardware, libraries, and app stores.

-### 3.14 Attribute Schema Providers for QEAA, PuB-EAA and EAA
+### 3.15 Attribute Schema Providers for QEAA, PuB-EAA and EAA

  Attribute Schema Providers publish attribute schemas describing the structure of QEAAs, PuB-EAAs and EAAs, including the identifier, semantics, and encoding of all attributes.
 These attribute schemas are published in Attestation Rulebooks, see [Section 5.4](#54-attestation-rulebooks).
 For PIDs and mDLs, the applicable Rulebooks are published by the Commission.

  A catalogue of published Attestation Rulebooks will enable other entities such as Relying Parties to discover which attestations exist within the EUDI Wallet ecosystem, and how attributes from these attestations can be requested and validated.
 The Commission sets out the technical specifications, standards, and procedures for this purpose.
 Common schemas, including by sector-specific organisations, are critical for widespread adoption of attestations.

-### 3.15 National Accreditation Bodies
+### 3.16 National Accreditation Bodies

 National Accreditation Bodies (NAB) under [Regulation (EC) No 765/2008](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32008R0765) are the bodies in Member States that perform accreditation with authority derived from the Member State.
 NABs accredit CABs as competent, independent, and supervised professional certification bodies in charge of certifying products/services/processes against normative document(s) establishing the requirements (e.g., legislations, specifications, protection profiles).
 NABs monitor the CABs to which they have issued an accreditation certificate.

+### 3.17 Access Certificate Authorities

+Access Certificate Authoritie issue access certificate to all PID Providers, QEAA Providers, PuB-EAA Providers, non-qualified EAA Providers and Relying Parties in the EUDI Wallet ecosystem.
+When these entities interact with a Wallet Unit to issue or request a PID or attetation, they will present an access certificate to prove their authenticity and validity.

+Access Certificate Authorities must be notified by a Member State to the Commission.
+As part of the notification process, the trust anchors of the Access CA must be included in a Trusted List.
+A trust anchor is the combination of a public key and an identifier for the associated entity.
+Wallet Units need these trust anchors to verify of the signatures over the access certificates presented to them when a new PID or attestation is issued or when they receive an attribute presentation request from a Relying Party.

 ## 4 High level architecture